jmbh/jmbh.github.io/_posts/2016-11-01-Predictability-in-network-models.md

 2. x2 = beta_20 + beta_21\*x1 + beta_23\*x3
 3. x3 = beta_30 + beta_31\*x1 + beta_32\*x2

-This leads to two estimates for the edge between x1 and x2: beta_12 from regression (1) and beta_21 from regression (2).
+This procedure leads to two estimates for the edge between x1 and x2: beta_12 from regression (1) and beta_21 from regression (2).
 If both parameters are nonzero, we clearly set the edge between x1 and x2 to present, and if both parameters are zero, we clearly set the edge between x1 and x2 to not present.
 However, in some cases the two estimates disagree and we need a rule for this situation: The OR-rule sets an edge to be present if *at least one* of the estimates is nonzero.
 The AND-rule sets an edge to be present only if *both* estimates are nonzero.

 Now, to compute predictions and hence a measure of predictability we use the regression models 1-3.
 Let's take regression model (3), where we predict x3 by x1 and x2.
 Now, if the betas agree (beta_31 and beta_13 agree and beta_32 and beta_23 agree), everything is fine.
 But if there is disagreement, we have the following problem:

 - When using the AND-rule: if let's say the parameter beta_32 is nonzero but beta_23 is zero, the AND rule sets the edge-parameter x3-x2 in the graph to zero; however the parameter beta_32 will still be used for estimation of x3.
 This leads to a predictability that is too high.
 Hence we could have a situation in which a node has no connection in the graph (obtained using the AND-rule) but has a nonzero predictability measure.

-- When using the OR-rule: if the parameter beta_23 is nonzero but beta_32 is zero, the OR-rule sets the edge-parameter x1-x2 in the graph to be present; however we use the (zero) parameter beta_32 in regression (3) for prediction.
+- When using the OR-rule: if the parameter beta_23 is nonzero but beta_32 is zero, the OR-rule sets the edge-parameter x3-x2 in the graph to be present; however we use the (zero) parameter beta_32 in regression (3) for prediction.
 This leads to a predictability that is too small.
 Hence we could hae the situation that a node has a connetion in the graph but has a zero predictability measure.

 Hence, when using the OR-rule, we *underestimate* the true predictability given the graph and hence get a *conservative* estimate of predictability in the graph.
 This is why I chose the OR-rule above.